jfugalde/Multi-Lang-Overrides-AI/README.md

 # 🌍 Multi-Lang-Overrides-AI – BigCommerce Product Localization Tool

 A modular Python-based tool designed to **fetch, generate, translate, and update localized product data** in **BigCommerce** stores via GraphQL - based on this latest feature: [International Enhancements for Multi-Storefront](https://developer.bigcommerce.com/docs/store-operations/catalog/msf-international-enhancements/overview).
 Supports custom overrides for `name` and `description` (can be extended), integrates with **Vertex AI**, and is deployable via Docker or Cloud Build.
+*Localization setup is only allowed when Catalyst is enabled
 ---

 ## 🚀 Features